julien-nc/cospend-nc/docs/user.md

 ## <a id='s1-3' />What is a member :ok_woman: ?

 A member has a name, a weight and can be activated or not.
 When a member is disabled, it cannot be part of a new bill (as a payer or an ower).
-A disabled member will appear in member list until his/her balance reaches 0.
+A disabled member will appear in member list until their balance reaches 0.

 A member can be one real person.
 This is the most common case.
 Just add one member for each person in the group you want to manage.